 The pass mark is 60% for each CBE.

-Please note for the Principle of Accounting CBE, you will have an onscreen calculator available to click on for each question.
-The calculator will not always be required, but it is there as a default for you to click on and open up for all questions as you require it.
-You will not be allowed to bring a physical calculator into the exam room with you for your CBE and if you are in any doubt as to what you the rules are for what you can bring with you to any of the CBEs, please look at the frequently asked questions here.
+For the Accounting CBE only, you are able to take in a basic calculator (Non-Accounting, Non-Scientific), but please note there is also a calculator onscreen available for use with every single question.
+A calculator will not be required for every question.
+Please note if you have not brought your own basic calculator to use, the onscreen calculator is there as a default for you to click on and open up for all questions for whenever you do require it.
+If you are in any doubt as to what you the rules are for what you can bring with you to any of the CBEs, please look at the frequently asked questions here.

-There are four potential types of question within the examinations:
+There are four potential types of question within the examinations and full details on these are contained in the tutorial at the start of your exam:

 This is where you have to pick the correct answer from the four available options.